 Paul Frehner — Cloak of ‘Allophenia

 Beethoven — Violin Concerto

 All Masterworks tickets include same-day admission to the Hayes Hall Galleries.
 In addition, the doors to Hayes Hall open 90 minutes prior to this performance.
 Arrive early to enjoy the Hayes Hall Galleries and light fare at the cafe.

 This presentation is part of Artis—Naples’ 2018-19 season theme, Fashioning Influence.

 Tickets start at $29

-Following a triumphant return to the Tanglewood Festival with the Boston Symphony and Juanjo Mena, the 2017-18 season saw Znaider continue his Mozart recording project with the London Symphony Orchestra with the second and third concertos directed from the violin.
-He has a particularly strong relationship with the LSO—an orchestra he conducts and performs as soloist with every season.
-Working at the highest level as both as conductor and as soloist, Znaider appears regularly with orchestras such as the Staatskapelle Dresden, Cleveland Orchestra, New York Philharmonic and Chicago Symphony.
+Following a triumphant return to the Tanglewood Festival with the Boston Symphony and Juanjo Mena, the 2017-18 season saw Szeps-Znaider continue his Mozart recording project with the London Symphony Orchestra with the second and third concertos directed from the violin.
+He has a particularly strong relationship with the LSO — an orchestra he conducts and performs as soloist with every season.
+Working at the highest level as both as conductor and as soloist, Szeps-Znaider appears regularly with orchestras such as the Staatskapelle Dresden, Cleveland Orchestra, New York Philharmonic and Chicago Symphony.